 Change of name or address.
-If there has been a change in the trustee's name or address, check the appropriate box.
+If there has been a change in the trustee's name or address from the one used on the prior year's return (including a change to an "in care of" name and address), check the appropriate box(es).